 - Goals, goals, goals – Setting goals and objectives for your meeting is always the main priority for your conference.
 The same should be said for your offsite event.
 Ensure the goals are top of mind when looking for an event space that fits your organization.

 - Local beauty – find a venue that represents the destination as a whole, allowing your delegates to experience the event like a local.
 A lobster-fest activity in Halifax, a rodeo-style barbeque in Calgary, or a dinner at the Aquarium in Vancouver are all great examples.

-- Food and beverage minimums – ensure your decision to go offsite does not adversely affect your food and beverage commitments at the host hotel.
+- Food and beverage minimums – ensure your decision to choose an offsite meeting venue does not adversely affect your food and beverage commitments at the host hotel.
 Ask your host hotel if it can provide the food and beverage at the venue, and have it count towards your minimum.